Ancho is a dried chili originally from Mexico. When fresh it is called a pablano.

 Cut the avocado in half, remove the stone, scoop out the flesh and slice.

 Put a large frypan on medium heat to preheat with a little oil.
-Saute the onion for 2 minutes, then add the garlic, and a pinch of salt.
-Cook for another minute.
+Saute the onion for 4 minutes with a little salt.
+Add the garlic and cook for another minute.

 Add the ancho tomato paste and cook for another 30 seconds.